Six easy ways to run your Jupyter Notebook in the cloud

 Documentation and technical support: Colab has minimal documentation, which is contained within an FAQ page and a variety of sample notebooks.
 Support is available via GitHub issues, and community support is available via Stack Overflow.

 Conclusion: The greatest strength of Colab is that it's easy to get started, since most people already have a Google account, and it's easy to share notebooks, since the sharing functionality works the same as Google Docs.
 However, the cumbersome keyboard shortcuts and the difficulty of working with datasets are significant drawbacks.
-The ability to collaborate on the same notebook is useful, but less useful than it could be since you're not sharing an environment.
+The ability to collaborate on the same notebook is useful, but less useful than it could be since you're not sharing an environment and you can't collaborate in real-time.

 4. Microsoft Azure Notebooks